saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium.md

 </TabItem>
 </Tabs>

 For more information, see the [Selenium documentation on Browser Navigation](https://www.selenium.dev/documentation/webdriver/browser_manipulation/#browser-navigation).

+For more information, see the [Selenium documentation on Browser Navigation](https://www.selenium.dev/documentation/webdriver/browser_manipulation/#browser-navigation).

 ### Step 3: Locate an HTML Element on a Web Page

 Once the test script accesses the page to test, it needs to find the elements that an end user would interact with.
-In this case, the Login text fields and Submit button.
+In this case, the Login text fields and **Submit** button.

-To find an element we need to right-click on the elements we are interested in and select "Inspect" from the context menu.
+To find an element, we need to right-click on the elements we are interested in and select **Inspect** from the context menu.
 The form elements look like this:

 ```html title="Login Form HTML"
 <html>